Wednesday, February 25, 2026

 Trivers, one of the great evolutionary biologists of the past generation, argues that deception can confer survival advantages in the natural world.
 He goes further: the most effective deception often requires some degree of self-deception, because sincere belief makes the performance more convincing.

-Applied to religion, the idea is that collective self-deception can bring real psychological comfort and social cohesion, while also creating vulnerability to manipulation: leaders can channel the group toward intergroup conflict, persecution of outsiders, or financial exploitation—bolstered by moral certainty and a belief that “God is on our side.”
+Applied to religion, the idea is that collective self-deception can bring real psychological comfort and social cohesion, while also creating vulnerability to manipulation.
+Leaders can channel the group toward intergroup conflict, persecution of outsiders, or financial exploitation—bolstered by moral certainty and a belief that “God is on our side.”

 This is relevant to religion because many religious beliefs are stabilized by well-described biases.
 Ingroup loyalty can produce “belief bubbles,” in which people preferentially consume ideas that support their faith and avoid exposure to ideas that challenge it.
 Beliefs become intertwined with identity and group safety, so a logical challenge can feel like an attack rather than a discussion.
+Some other cognitive biases include the following:

 One of the core causes of religion is its tribal nature.
 Tribalism is an innate human tendency to form groups we value and protect—almost always at the expense of outsiders.
 The origin stories of many religions contain an implicit tribalism: one chosen group receives the “true” revelation, while the rest of humanity is left out unless it is successfully converted.

 Even the best missionary efforts cannot reach everyone—and historically there have been delays of centuries or millennia—so the theological structure often implies that billions of people are excluded from salvation or relegated to punishment for reasons having nothing to do with character.
 This contradicts the spirit of justice and universal benevolence many religions claim to endorse.
+Many texts also describe divinely endorsed violence against outgroups—neighbouring tribes, rival cities, entire peoples.
+Oddly, the divine help rarely involves settling disputes peacefully.

-7. Joseph Campbell, especially The Power of Myth and Myths to Live By.
+12. Joseph Campbell, especially The Power of Myth and Myths to Live By.

 These were favorites of mine in young adulthood, though they can feel a little dated now.
 Campbell was a great storyteller with a strong interest in comparative mythology.
 He saw myths as sources of poetic insight about history, humanity, and morality—insights that evaporate if you insist on literalism.

 After reading Campbell, I came to see that “it’s just a myth” doesn’t have to be insulting.
 A myth is not a historical account, but it is a portrait of a culture and its evolving moral imagination.
 Of course, myths are also edited over generations and often carry ideological agendas—sometimes to justify the power structures of the day.
+Taking a myth literally is like watching a great movie and then treating it as a documentary and instruction manual, policing behaviour by quoting isolated lines of dialogue, while denouncing all other films as blasphemy.
+We easily do this with Greek mythology, but many people refuse to do it with modern mythologies.

-8. Determined, by Robert Sapolsky.
-(See my review: Garth Kroeker: Determined…)
+13. Determined, by Robert Sapolsky.

-Sapolsky marshals a mountain of evidence that behavior has many deterministic causes: genetic influences over long time scales, brain changes due to childhood experience, hormonal fluctuations, and immediate environmental conditions.
+Sapolsky marshals a mountain of evidence that behaviour has many deterministic causes: genetic influences over long time scales, brain changes due to childhood experience, hormonal fluctuations, and immediate environmental conditions.
 “Free will” is at minimum far less free than most people assume, and for some individuals—given their biology and life history—following certain moral rules will be far harder than for others.

 This connects to a classic problem in religious dogma: the tension between an all-knowing, all-powerful deity and meaningful human freedom.
 If a deity knows the entire future with certainty, it begins to resemble a fixed script—God watching a movie whose ending was known all along, including who ends up rewarded or punished.
-Or it resembles a marble run constructed with disasters built in: some marbles tumble into fire, others glide safely home, and the design was known from the outset.
+A religious apologist may hand-wave and say that human logic does not apply to divine matters, but once you do that consistently, you also weaken the very logic by which the religion argues for itself.

-9. The Battle for God, by Karen Armstrong.
+14. The Battle for God, by Karen Armstrong.

-10. The philosophical works of Bertrand Russell, particularly those in which he discusses religion.
+15. The philosophical works of Bertrand Russell, particularly those in which he discusses religion.

-This includes James Randi’s work over many years, and skeptically oriented psychologists such as Richard Wiseman, who has written and spoken extensively about how “paranormal” experiences can arise from priming, suggestion, environmental factors, memory distortion, and cultural expectation.
+This includes James Randi’s work over many years, and skeptically oriented psychologists such as Richard Wiseman, who has written and spoken extensively about how “paranormal” experiences can arise from priming, suggestion, environmental factors, memory distortion, coincidence, and cultural expectation.

-13. Scholars in archaeology, Ancient Near East history, the history of religious texts, and philosophy.
+18. Scholars in archaeology, Ancient Near East history, the history of religious texts, and philosophy.

 Look for scholars with strong credentials and serious methods, as you would in any discipline.
 Bart Ehrman is an excellent place to start.
 One should be acquainted with scholarship on the origins and editorial histories of religious texts: multiple versions, translation issues, theological agendas, and the ways texts absorb and transform motifs across cultures.
+Richard Elliott Friedman, Israel Finkelstein, Neil Silberman, and Mark S. Smith are all very useful in this regard.

 A caution: as with many polarized topics, there are also plenty of apologists—sometimes persuasive, sometimes contemptuous of contrary evidence—who can reproduce the very dynamics they claim to be rising above.